Michael Ungar: Awards and positions

 Dr. Ungar was the 2012 recipient of the Canadian Association of Social Workers National Distinguished Service Award.

-Ungar won the Canadian Association of Social Workers Distinguished Service Award for Nova Scotia, 2010.
+Ungar won the Canadian Association of Social Workers Distinguished Service Award for Nova Scotia in 2010.

 He is a board member of the American Family Therapy Academy, a Clinical Supervisor with the American Association for Marriage and Family Therapy, and since 2002, has sat on the Board of Examiners of the Nova Scotia Association of Social Workers.